Achievable logoAchievable logo

 Attributional processes

-• In the United States, we tend to think that people are in control of their own behaviors, and, therefore, any behavior change must be due to something internal, such as their personality, habits, or temperament.
-According to some social psychologists, people tend to overemphasize internal factors as explanations—or attributions—for the behavior of other people.
+• In the United States, we often assume people are in control of their own behavior.
+From that viewpoint, any behavior change is likely to be explained by something internal, such as personality, habits, or temperament.
+Some social psychologists argue that people tend to overemphasize internal factors when explaining - or making attributions about - the behavior of other people.

 Fundamental attribution error

-• We often assume that the behavior of another person, especially a person that we don’t personally know, is a trait of that person, and to disregard or underestimate the power of the situation on the behavior of others.
-We tend to fail to recognize when the behavior of another is due to situational variables, and thus to the person’s state.
-This erroneous assumption is called the fundamental attribution error, as we are erroneously attributing the (poor) behavior to what we think is a fundamental element of the person’s character.
+• We often assume that another person’s behavior - especially the behavior of someone we don’t know well - reflects a stable trait, and we may disregard or underestimate the power of the situation.
+In other words, we may fail to recognize when someone’s behavior is influenced by situational variables (a temporary state).
+This mistaken pattern is called the fundamental attribution error: we incorrectly attribute (often poor) behavior to what we think is a fundamental part of the person’s character.

 Role of culture in attributions

 • Do people in all cultures commit the fundamental attribution error?
-Research suggests that they do not.
-People from an individualistic culture, that is, a culture that focuses on individual achievement and autonomy, have the greatest tendency to commit the fundamental attribution error.
-Individualistic cultures, which tend to be found in western countries such as the United States, Canada, and the United Kingdom, promote a focus on the individual.
-Therefore, a person’s disposition is thought to be the primary explanation for their behavior.
-In contrast, people from a collectivistic culture, that is, a culture that focuses on communal relationships with others, such as family, friends, and community, are less likely to commit the fundamental attribution error.
+Research suggests they do not.
+People from an individualistic culture - a culture that emphasizes individual achievement and autonomy - show the strongest tendency to commit the fundamental attribution error.
+Individualistic cultures, often found in western countries such as the United States, Canada, and the United Kingdom, promote a focus on the individual.
+As a result, a person’s disposition is often treated as the primary explanation for behavior.
+In contrast, people from a collectivistic culture - a culture that emphasizes communal relationships with others, such as family, friends, and community - are less likely to commit the fundamental attribution error.

 Characteristics of individualistic and collectivistic cultures